-Since this bow needs to be usable for hunting, the best guide to picking a bow powerful enough to suit your needs is to check with the local regulations on hunting weight.
+Since this bow needs to be usable for hunting, the best guide to picking a powerful survival bow to suit your needs is to check with the local regulations on hunting weight.
 For anything smaller than a deer, most states are somewhere between 35 and 40-pound draw.
 Bear, Elk, and other larger game will commonly be 50.

-As a personal recommendation, the best survival bows will have a draw weight around 45lbs.
-This will be plenty strong enough to hunt with and should be easy enough to make shooting for practice a pleasurable experience with no torn rotator cuffs.
+As a personal recommendation, the best survival bows will have a draw weight of around 45 lbs.
+This will be strong enough to hunt with and should be easy enough to make shooting for practice a pleasurable experience with no torn rotator cuffs.

 Choosing the Material and Accessories for Your Survival Bow

-Much like compound bows, many recurves have attachment points for sights and quivers.
+Like compound bows, many recurves have attachment points for sights and quivers.
 There is nothing wrong with either of these options if they suit your needs.
-Most likely the bow you get will have these as options whether you choose to use them or not.
+The bow you get will most likely have these options whether you choose to use them.

-A great number of bows on the market have some sort of takedown feature.
-Most of the time this will just be limbs that can be removed, breaking the bows down into thirds.
+Many of the best survival bows on the market have some takedown features.
+Most of the time, this will be limbs that can be removed, breaking the bows down into thirds.
 Some have a sleeve that allows them to pull apart at the handle.

-A recent innovation that caters specifically to the survival bow market features folding limbs that keep everything in a small, convenient package.
-These often make sense for a bug out bag but not as an everyday bow.
+A recent innovation that caters to the survival bow market features folding limbs that keep everything in a small, convenient package.
+These often make sense for a bug-out bag but not as an everyday bow.

-There are a ton of offerings from big companies like Bear and Martin all the way down to guys making custom bows in their garage.
-You can get kits to make your own or buy the greatest space age technology.
-Even the best survival bows are just simple mechanism but with skill can be used to great effect.
+There are a ton of offerings from big companies like Bear and Martin down to guys making custom bows in their garage.
+You can get kits to make your own or buy the greatest space-age technology.
+Even the best survival bows are just a simple mechanism, but with skill can be used to great effect.

 Bear Grizzly Recurve Bow